SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 It will create and populate `./docs` folder with documentation files.
 Also if you set `JSDOC` env to `true` entire documentation will be served by the app and available under `http://localhost:8080/code`

+## Clients

+Wonder how to connect with the API from the frontend app?
+There is a simple client application written in ReactNative.
+Take a look at it here: https://github.com/SoftwareBrothers/react-native-hapijs-client